 “Waiting to collect your retirement benefit will provide you higher lifetime benefits because Social Security strongly rewards waiting, up to a point, to collect benefits.”

 Be strategic about this option.
-If you’re scrambling for income, then do what you have to do.
+If you’re scrambling for income, then do what you must do.
 If you’re still working, wait.

 If your spouse is deceased take advantage and collect on their Social Security benefit.
 If you’re under 70, you can stop your retirement benefits being shelled out until you’re 70.
 Between now and then, you can obtain your excess survivor benefit.
 Once you hit 70, you can restart receiving your retirement benefits.
 It’s always a good idea to check with the Social Security Administration to see if collecting on your ex’s record would result in a higher benefit.